-The remains of two African-American children -- a girl between 6 and 10 years old and a boy believed to be 10 to 12 -- were found about six hours and a half-mile apart in the canal that separates Delray Beach from Boca Raton.
+The two African-American children -- a girl between 6 and 10 years old, and a boy believed to be 10 to 12 -- were found Wednesday about six hours and a half-mile apart in the canal that separates Delray Beach from Boca Raton.
 The girl's body was found first, after a passerby alerted police to a duffel bag floating about midway across the canal; the boy's body turned up in a suitcase closer in as investigators combed the banks for evidence, Guerriero said.